+RISKS & ISSUES

-The construction industry broad reach and impact is at great risk of supporting corruption globally.
-As architects we are aware of the possibility for corruption within the industry, and do our best to make decisions with the knowledge that we have available to fight corruption in our work.
-2022 GOALS In 2022, we have continued our standard of always informing our clients of any potential conflict of interest prior to agreeing to the work.
+The construction industry's broad reach and impact is at great risk of supporting corruption globally.
+As architects we are aware of the possibility for corruption within the industry and do our best to make decisions with the knowledge that we have available to fight corruption in our work.

+2023 GOALS

+In 2023, we have continued our standard of always informing our clients of any potential conflict of interest prior to agreeing to the work.
 We ensure that this is the same for our collaborators on our project teams as well.
 In 2022, BIG did not experience any cases of corruption on our projects.

+2023 ACTIVITIES

-2022 ACTIVITES In 2022, we will continue our anti-corruption internal standards by ensuring that internal staff are educated and clients are aware of any conflicts of interest for us or our collaborators prior to starting a project, refusing to give or accept bribery in any form, or using tricky or breach of confidence to gain an unfair or dishonest advantage.
+In 2023, we will continue our anti-corruption internal standards by ensuring that internal staff are educated, and clients are aware of any conflicts of interest for us or our collaborators prior to starting a project, refusing to give or accept bribery in any form, or using tricky or breach of

+↑ Via 57 West Construction Site, New York

+← BIG CPH office, Copenhagen, Denmark

+DATA PRIVACY AND PROTECTION

+RESPONSIBLE TAX

+We manage and conduct our tax in accordance with local and general global tax principles.
+With branches and legal entities across the globe we contribute to the local economies by paying taxes where we do business.